MBrassey/waviii-token/Whitepaper.md

     One hundred millionth of a single waviii Token (0.00000001) is the smallest unit called a "wav". waviii is a standard and compliant ERC-20 Mintable Token.
-The tokens functionality and security have been deeply tested and verified.
-The token was deployed to Ethereum Mainnet on 2020.04.02.
+The tokens functionality and security have been deeply tested and verified. waviii token was deployed to Ethereum Mainnet on 2020.04.02.